-A hotel employer shall provide written notice of the hotel workers' rights set forth in this chapter to each hotel worker, as applicable, at the time of hire or within thirty (30) days of the effective date of this chapter, whichever is later.
-Such written notice shall be provided in English, Spanish, and any other language known by the hotel employer to be spoken by ten percent (10%) or more of the workers employed by the employer at the relevant hotel.
+A hotel employer, event center employer, or airport hospitality employer shall provide written notice of the rights of workers set forth in this chapter to each hotel worker, event center worker, or airport hospitality worker, as applicable, at the time of hire or within thirty (30) days of the effective date of this chapter, whichever is later.
+Such written notice shall be provided in English, Spanish, and any other language known by the employer to be spoken by ten percent (10%) or more of the workers employed by the employer at the relevant worksite.

-§ 8.64.120 Retaliatory action prohibited.
+Sec.
+5-34.12.
+Retaliatory action prohibited.

-No person shall discharge, reduce compensation of, take adverse employment action against, or otherwise discriminate against any hotel worker for opposing any practice proscribed or arguably proscribed by this chapter, for participating in proceedings related to this chapter, for seeking to enforce the worker's rights under this chapter by any lawful means, or for otherwise asserting rights under this chapter.
-A hotel employer taking any adverse employment action against any hotel worker who is known to have engaged in any of the foregoing activities within one (1) year preceding the adverse employment action shall provide to the worker at or before the time of the adverse employment action a detailed written statement of the reason or reasons for the discharge or other adverse employment action, including all the facts claimed to substantiate the reason or reasons.
+No person shall discharge, reduce compensation of, take adverse employment action against, or otherwise discriminate against any worker for opposing any practice proscribed by this chapter, for participating in proceedings related to this chapter, for seek ing to enforce a worker's rights under this chapter by any lawful means, or for otherwise asserting rights under this chapter.
+An employer taking any adverse employment action against any worker who is known to have engaged in any of the foregoing activities within one (1) year preceding the adverse employment action shall provide to the worker at or before the time of the adverse employment action a detailed written statement of the reason or reasons for the discharge or other adverse employment action, including all the facts claimed to substantiate the reason or reasons.

-§ 8.64.130 Administrative Regulations.
+Sec.
+5-34.13.
+Administrative Regulations.